linl33/bohemia/guides/guide_odkx_add_surveys.md

 - Click "Verify User Permissions"
 - You should see a "Verification successful" window.
 Click "OK".

+## Ensure that you have the most updated version of the ODK-X census form in your Application Designer

+- Open your cmd or terminal window, cd into your `databrew/bohemia` folder, and pull the Master branch
+- Within the `databrew/bohemia/odkx/` folder, there is a folder called `app`
+- If you open your ODK-X Application Designer folder, you will see a folder named `app` here as well
+- Delete the `app` folder in your ODK-X Application Designer and replace it with a copy of the `app` folder found in `databrew/bohemia/odkx/`

 ## Push the ODK-X Application Designer files from your computer to Android device

 - Connect the device to your computer via a USB cable.